COVID-19 Pandemic Update

 - For non-medical information about COVID-19 in 120+ languages, contact Service BC at 1-888-COVID19 (1-888-268-4319) or gov.bc.ca/covid19.

 The Pharmacists Clinic at the UBC Faculty of Pharmaceutical Sciences is Canada's first university-affiliated, licensed, pharmacist-led patient care clinic.
 We provide the highest possible standard of health consultation services to patients, offer learning opportunities for health professionals and students alike, and are a living laboratory that supports health care research and evaluation.

-We acknowledge the location of the Pharmacists Clinic on the traditional, ancestral, and unceded territory of the Musqueam peoples.
-We recognize and respect that it is our shared responsibility to ensure that our practice accurately reflects Aboriginal cultures, histories, and health where appropriate.
+We acknowledge the location of the Pharmacists Clinic on the traditional, ancestral, and unceded territory of the Musqueam people.
+We recognize and respect that it is our shared responsibility to ensure that our practice accurately reflects Indigenous cultures, histories, and health where appropriate.

 Telephones are answered: Monday–Friday, 9 a.m.–12 p.m. and 1–4 p.m. (except statutory holidays).
 Please note we do not offer prescription-filling services.

 Announcements and Updates

 The UBC Faculty of Pharmaceutical Sciences is leading the first three years of the province-wide Pharmacists in Primary Care Network (PCN) Program.
 This program will see an initial cohort of 50 Primary Care Clinical Pharmacists integrated in team-based care in collaboration with health authority and community stakeholders.
 The Faculty was chosen to build a scalable and sustainable program based on the experience, centralized support and resources available at the UBC Pharmacists Clinic.